Ainuvain/Ainuvain.github.io/_posts/2022-07-21-Committed.md

 We are provided a zip file of git repository and information that there has been a commit with sensitive information.

-Starting with unzipping the `commited.zip` and then using extractor script from <a href="https://github.com/internetwache/GitTools/blob/master/Extractor/" target="_blank">GitTools</a> to restore the commits in `.git`
+Starting with unzipping the `committed.zip` and then using extractor script from <a href="https://github.com/internetwache/GitTools/blob/master/Extractor/" target="_blank">GitTools</a> to restore the commits in `.git`

 `./extractor.sh . commit`